kyverno/kyverno/documentation/writing-policies.md

 Each rule can validate, mutate, or generate configurations of matching resources.
 A rule definition can contain only a single **mutate**, **validate**, or **generate** child node.
 These actions are applied to the resource in described order: mutation, validation and then generation.

-## Validation Failure Action

-The `validationFailureAction` attribute controls processing behaviors when the resource is not compliant with the policy.
-If the value is set to `enforce` resource creation or updates are blocked when the resource does not comply, and when the value is set to `audit` a policy violation is reported but the resource creation or update is allowed.

 ---
 <small>*Read Next >> [Validate](/documentation/writing-policies-validate.md)*</small>